 The first official fine for EUR 4,800 was issued in Austria in October and it has been suggested that tech giants Microsoft and Facebook could both be receiving fines.
 So, while we are still very much in the early stages, one thing is clear – a lot of organizations are struggling to make sense of these changes.
-If you are still finding it difficult to understand how GDPR is affecting you, let’s take a look at two different use cases and how being GDPR compliant benefits companies in the long run.
+If you are still finding it difficult to understand how GDPR is affecting you, let’s take a look at two different GDPR use cases from Team International and how being GDPR compliant benefits companies in the long run.

+The first from our two GDPR use cases.
 Mark Smith has requested to have his credit cards cancelled and all his information removed from his bank’s system.

 In the past, the bank would probably designate the Business Intelligence department to look for Mr. Smith’s info.
 After that, the bank would be able to comply with the client’s request.
 Simple, right?
 Not so much.
 What the client is asking involves data mining and going through all the bank’s databases to make sure none of his information is left behind.
 That process alone could take months if done manually.